 Injection Molding of a Prism for an Optoelectronic Assembly

-With a full understanding of the customer’s requirements, Syntec was also able to (1) suggest a new geometric dimensioning and tolerancing (GD & T) strategy which resulted in more accurate evaluation of critical features and (2) suggest new dimensional tolerances on critical features in order to ensure the part performed to the customer’s expectations.
+With a full understanding of the customer’s requirements, Syntec was also able to (1) suggest a new geometric dimensioning and tolerancing (GD&T) strategy which resulted in a more accurate evaluation of critical features, and (2) suggest new dimensional tolerances on critical features to ensure the part performed to the customer’s expectations.

 To learn more about this prism tooling project or for more information on our other products and services, please contact Syntec Optics.